XiangruL/Operating-Systems/README.md

   - All ***read*** can be executed, in another word can hold rwlock, simultaneously if there is no ***write*** waiting in queue or holding rwlock
   - After a ***write*** request entering lock waiting queue, new ***read*** request should wait(this ensure Liveness Property)
   - An example: some requests come in as this sequence, R1-R2-R3-W1-R4-R5-W2-...
-    1. At first R1 finds outno one hold rwlock, so R1 acquires and holds it
+    1. At first R1 finds out no one hold rwlock, so R1 acquires and holds it
-    2. Then R2 and R3 come in, when they try to acquire rwlock they know rwlock is in READ mode, so they don't need rwlock to be released.
+    2. Then R2 and R3 come in, when they try to acquire rwlock they know rwlock is in READ mode, so they don't wait for rwlock to be released.
-    3. W1 comes in and is notified rwlock is in WRITE mode, so it should wait for someone releasing this lock.
+    3. W1 comes in and is notified rwlock is in READ mode, so it should wait for someone releasing this lock.
     4. Now R4 comes in, and it spots that there is a ***write*** in waiting queue, so it should wait until this write be executed successfully.
-    5. Now R2 and R1 quit, they don't release rwlock because R3 is still running, then R3 wakes all ***read and write*** waiting in queue and quit.
+    5. Now R2 and R1 quit, they don't release rwlock because R3 is still running, then R3 wakes all ***read and write*** waiting in queue, releasesrwlock and quit.
     6. ...

 - Should write your own rwtest.c to test your rwlock( need `bmake && bmake install` in `/os161` folder to MAKE new test`)